 Certificate of Proficiency (Certificate of STCW courses)

-A certificate of Proficiency issued on behalf of the Netherlands under STCW Regulations VI/1, VI/2, VI/3, VI/4, VI/5 or VI/6 which has expired or will expire in the period between March 19th, 2020 and June 30th, 2021, e granted an extended validity of 6 months (from date of expiry) but no longer than September 30th, 2021 whichever date comes first.
-The individual seafarer will not be required to submit an application for renewal pending the COVID-19 related restrictions.
+A certificate of Proficiency issued on behalf of the Netherlands under STCW Regulations VI/1, VI/2, VI/3, VI/4, VI/5 or VI/6 which has expired or will expire in the period between March 19th, 2020 and September 30th, 2021, is granted an extended validity of 6 months (from date of expiry) but no longer than October 31st, 2021.

 Seafarer Medical Certificate

-A Seafarer Medical Certificate which has expired in the period between March 19th, 2020 and June 30th, 2021 is granted an extended validity (from date of expiry) of maximum 6 months.
+A Seafarer Medical Certificate which has expired in the period between March 19th, 2020 and September 30th, 2021 is granted an extended validity (from date of expiry) of maximum 6 months but no longer than October 31st, 2021.
 Extended medical certificates may also be used for the application of a CoC at KIWA Register.